Krzysztof Tchórzewski

 Krzysztof Józef Tchórzewski (born 19 May 1950) is a Polish engineer and politician.
 He serves as the Minister of Energy in the cabinet of Beata Szydło (since 1 December 2015).
 Prior to this, Tchórzewski was a minister without portfolio.

 Life and career

 Tchórzewski was born Rzążew.
 In the 1980s, he was part of the anti-communist opposition.
 He was the chairman of the Siedlce branch of the Solidarity from 1981.
 From 1990 to 1992 he was the provincial governor of the Siedlce Voivodeship.
 He held various significant positions in the public and private sectors, including as Deputy Transport Minister (1997-2001), Deputy Economy Minister (2005), and PKP Energetyka Economic Director (2002).

-He was elected to the Sejm on September 25, 2005 getting 8516 votes in 18 Siedlce district, as a candidate on the Law and Justice list.
+He was elected to the Sejm on 25 September 2005, polling 8516 votes in 18 Siedlce district as a candidate on the Law and Justice list.
 He was also a member of Sejm 1991–1993 and Sejm 1997–2001.
 In 1974 he graduated from the Faculty of Electrical Engineering at the Warsaw University of Technology.